 Since the beginning of Operation Iraqi Freedom (OIF), by August 2008, 7800 Georgian soldiers had served in Iraq along with the U.S. forces.

-Following the Russia-Georgia War in August 2008, the U.S. European Command implemented a comprehensive assessment of the Georgian Armed Forces.
+Following the Russia-Georgia War in August 2008, the U.S. European Command implemented a comprehensive assessment of the Georgian Defence Forces.
 Based on the outcome of the assessment bilateral cooperation became focused on development of the defence institutions, assisting defence sector reform and building strategic and educational foundations that would facilitate necessary training, education, and rational force structure design and procurement.

 This approach provided the framework for the development of the United States-Georgia Charter on Strategic Partnership signed by Secretary of State and Georgian Foreign Minister on January 9, 2009.